jenjch/react-portfolio/README.md

 * Updated portfolio page featuring 6 projects

-* Navigation with React Router, dynamic rendering, or another third part router
+* Navigation with React Router, dynamic rendering, or another third party router

 * A `Footer` component that appears on multiple pages